JasonMorris1/CSE151_Tesla_Stock_Prediction/README2.md

 ## This is where you do a mind dump on your opinions and possible future directions.
 Basically what you wish you could have done differently.
 Here you close with final thoughts.

-Stock prices can be highly volatile and tesla stock price is no exception to this fact.
-Stock prices are influenced by numerous unpredictable factors such as economic indicators, political events, market sentiment, and company-specific news.
-Our model does not take any of of these factors into account.
-Our model sole used technical indicators which are derived directly from previous price history.
-Using technical indicators has several implications.
-By only using technical indicators the model ignores fundamental factors such as earning reports and other financial information about the underlying company.

 # Statement of collaboration